wazuh/wazuh-dashboard-plugins/public/components/search-bar/query-language/wql.md

 It supports 2 modes:

 - `explicit`: define the field, operator and value
-- `implicit`: use a term to search in the available fields
+- `search term`: use a term to search in the available fields

 Theses modes can not be combined.

+`explicit` mode is enabled when it finds a field and operator tokens.

 ## Mode: explicit